Juliertheatre – Surses, Switzerland - Atlas Obscura

 A tower-like theater in the Swiss Alps built to withstand the high winds and avalanches of the mountain pass.

 From Roman temples to medieval chapels, Julier pass in the Graubünden region of the Swiss Alps has seen quite a history of notable buildings.
-The latest to call this mountain pass home is the Juliertheatre, a unique multi-windowed wooden tower built to withstand avalanches and winds of up to 150 miles per hour.
+The latest to call this mountain pass home was the Juliertheatre, a unique multi-windowed wooden tower built to withstand avalanches and winds of up to 150 miles per hour.

 The theater’s first performance, held in July of 2017, featured opera and dance.
 For the next three years, the theater plans to host works that reflect the diversity of the theater, with special consideration to pieces that make use of not just the physical building, but the nature surrounding it.